hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `license` - (Optional) Specifies the type of on-premise license which should be used for Node Pool Windows Virtual Machine.
 At this time the only possible value is `Windows_Server`.

+* `gmsa`- (Optional) A `gmsa` block as defined below.

+---

+A `gmsa` block supports the following:

+* `dns_server` - (Required) Specifies the DNS server for Windows gMSA.
+Set this to an empty string if you have configured the DNS server in the VNet which was used to create the managed cluster.

+* `root_domain` - (Required) Specifies the root domain name for Windows gMSA.
+Set this to an empty string if you have configured the DNS server in the VNet which was used to create the managed cluster.

+-> **Note:** The properties `dns_server` and `root_domain` must both either be set or unset, i.e. empty.

 ---

 A `http_proxy_config` block supports the following: